kris-hansen/notion-cli/readme.md

 ## Install

 - Requirements - Python3 and pip install the requirements.txt dependencies
-- edit dev-env.source.sample and enter your page and token (you can find the token in your browser cookies after a successful Notion login)
+- Edit dev-env.source.sample and enter your page and token (you can find the token in your browser cookies after a successful Notion login)

 ## Run